 - 2. Be sure to designate Tulane University as the recipient of the need analysis information.
 (Tulane's code number is 002029.)
 You should submit your FAFSA at least one week before the application deadline for your division. - 3.
 The federal government requires us to verify for selected students the family financial information used to determine eligibility for Federal Perkins Loans and Federal Work Study (as eligibility is based on financial need.)
-Students whose FAFSA applications are selected for verification by the U.S. Department of Education criteria will be asked to submit necessary documentation (such as a copy of 2013 IRS tax transcripts and copies of 2013 W-2 forms).
+Students whose FAFSA applications are selected for verification by the U.S. Department of Education criteria will be asked to submit necessary documentation (such as a copy of 2015 IRS tax transcripts and copies of 2015 W-2 forms).
 When Tulane has received your FAFSA data and requested verification documents, and any other required information, we will calculate your eligibility for federal aid and you may view your financial aid package through Gibson Online (see How Can I View My Financial Aid Package Online? for more details). - 4.
-NOTE: All Medical and Public Health Students are encouraged to also complete their school's respective "Financial Aid Addendums" (available on-line at the TUHSC website or from the TUHSC Office of Financial Aid) to assure timely processing as well as full consideration for all institutional need-based funding programs.
-Graduate students are encouraged to complete the 2014-15 Graduate Addendum (available on the financial aid website).
+NOTE: All Medical and Public Health Students are encouraged to also complete their school's respective "Financial Aid Addendums" (available on-line at the TUHSC website) to assure timely processing as well as full consideration for all institutional need-based funding programs.
+Graduate students are encouraged to complete the 2016-17 Graduate Addendum (available on the financial aid website).
 Students submitting applications in late summer or whose applications are still considered incomplete at that time should expect at least a four-week delay in notification.

-Suggested application deadlines for each graduate division for the 2014-15 academic year are:
+Suggested application deadlines for each graduate division for the 2016-17 academic year are:

-School of Architecture 02/15/14
+School of Architecture 02/15/16

-School of Law (pursuing JD or LLM degree) 02/15/14
+School of Law (pursuing JD or LLM degree) 03/15/16

-School of Social Work (returning student) 03/15/14
+School of Social Work (returning student) 03/15/16

-School of Public Health 03/15/14
+School of Public Health 03/15/16

-School of Medicine: 03/15/14
+School of Medicine: 03/15/16

-School of Social Work (incoming student) 04/15/14
+School of Social Work (incoming student) 04/15/16

-Freeman School of Business 04/15/14
+Freeman School of Business 04/15/16

-School of Continuing Studies 05/01/14
+School of Continuing Studies 05/01/16

-School of Science & Engineering 05/01/14
+School of Science & Engineering 05/01/16

-School of Liberal Arts 05/01/14
+School of Liberal Arts 05/01/16

-Payson Center at School of Law 05/01/14
+Payson Center at School of Law 05/01/16